Country Information Iceland

 Iceland covers an area of 103,600 sq. km and has a population of some 350,000.
 Reykjavik is the capital and political and commercial centre with a population of around 125,000.

-Neytendastofa (NEST) - the Consumer Agency in Iceland is an independent government agency which was formed by the merger of The State Electrical Inspection and the Agency for Legal Metrology in 1996 and of the Consumer Affairs Division of the Icelandic Competition Authority in 2005.
-National legal metrology started with the “Bureau of legal metrology” in the year 1919.
+From October 1, 2021, the metrology Division of the Consumer Agency was transferred to the Housing and Construction Authority (HMS).
+National legal metrology in Iceland started with the "Bureau of legal metrology" in the year 1919.
+From 2005, metrology was a division in the Consumer Agency.
+Consumer Agency was formed by the merger of The State Electrical Inspection and the Agency for Legal Metrology in 1996 and of the Consumer Affairs Division of the Icelandic Competition Authority in 2005.

-The main tasks of the Metrology Division of the Consumer Agency are listed in the Act No 91/2006, on Measurements, Measurement Standards and Official Weighers:
+The main tasks of the Metrology Division of HMS are listed in the Act No 91/2006, on Measurements, Measurement Standards and Official Weighers:

 - Advice, education and information concerning metrology and measurement standards